matheuscfernandes/fidelity-interview/index.md

 Lastly, to ensure proper weighting between features, I standardized the dataset.

 # Exploratory Data Analysis
+This portion of the project can be found on [Github](https://github.com/matheuscfernandes/fidelity-interview/blob/main/2-ExploratoryDataAnalysis.ipynb) and [Deepnote](https://deepnote.com/project/4d883e40-705b-4ee7-9326-895000a955f5#%2F2-ExploratoryDataAnalysis.ipynb)

 I performed Exploratory Data Analysis on the data before considering any models.
 This allows me to understand the effects of each of the variables on the target data of interest, namely, each properties sale price.

 The first variable I explore is sale date.
 To understand how the price varies with time, I plot the price in a semilog y axis as a function of time.